 Broadway-bound actress, Allie Cole must confront her guilt from the twisted past lifetimes she shared with the serial killer now stalking her.

-Murder and ghosts feature again with my immersive play scheduled to open commerically Off-Broadway, July, 2018.
+Murder and ghosts feature again with my immersive play which attracted investors for a commerical run, lasting 11 weeks in the Fall of 2018.

 Someone murdered Dr. Harvey Burdell on January 30th, 1857 in his New York City home.
 The case remains unsolved, leaving restless ghosts behind.
 Journey with us on an immersive experience into the past to a secret, 1833 parlor in the landmarked Colonnade Row where historic documents and actual witness testimony help to bring the truth to light.